| Title: | Regression Modeling Using Vasicek Distribution |

 sigma.link |

-Cumulative distribution function
+The cumulative distribution function is

 Josmar Mazucheli [email protected]